streamroot/integration-samples/orchestrator/android/README_kotlin.md

         .build(<string>url)
 ```
 **Note**:
-QosModule is referencing the bridge class from step 3, name may be different
+PlayerInteractor is referencing the bridge class from step 3, name may be different

 ### 5. Start the SDK instance and get the final url.